phamtuanchip/mailfilter/README.md

   go to '/mailfilter/packaging/tomcat/tomcat7/target/tomcat/bin/' and call 'gatein.sh run'

 - 6)Troubleshooting
-- 6.1) Repository are not available:
-	in 'mailfilter' folder we have global settings.xml for maven, when we execute by script make sure internet available and this url http://repository.exoplatform.org/public/ should be accessible
+- 6.1) Repository are not available when build: in 'mailfilter' folder we have global settings.xml for maven, when we execute by script make sure internet available and this url http://repository.exoplatform.org/public/ should be accessible
 	if you are under proxy please add those config to settings.xml file and call build script again;